OneDrive/onedrive-api-docs/items/upload_large_files.md

-When the last fragment is received and the server has all of the file's bytes, the server will respond with `HTTP 201 Created` (for a new file) or `HTTP 200 OK` for an updated file and include an [Item][item-resource] resource for the uploaded file:
+When the last fragment is received and the server has all of the file's bytes, the server will respond with `HTTP 201 Created` (for a new file) or `HTTP 200 OK` for an updated file and include an [driveItem][item-resource] resource for the uploaded file:

 <!-- { "blockType": "request", "name": "upload-fragment-final", "scopes": "files.readwrite" } -->